gregkim-aetna/documentdb-test/README.md

 The MongoDB shell (mongosh) lets you interact with DocumentDB from the command line.
 Instructions on how to install and use the shell are at [Welcome to MongoDB Shell](https://www.mongodb.com/docs/mongodb-shell/).

-You can connect to a DocumentDB database through an SSH tunnel with a command like the following:
+You can connect mongosh to a DocumentDB database through an SSH tunnel with a command like the following:

 ```
 ./mongosh --ssl --sslAllowInvalidHostnames --sslCAFile your-tls-cs-pem-file-name --username your-username --password your-password